kubeflow/examples/financial_time_series/README.md

 kubectl logs -f $POD_NAME
 ```

-You should notice that the training now takes a few minutes instead of less than one minute, however the accuracy on the test set is now 72%.
+You should notice that the training now takes a few minutes instead of less than one minute.
+ The accuracy on the test set is now 72%.
 Our training job uploads the trained model to the serving directory of our running TF-serving component.
 Let's see if we get a response from the new version and if the new model gets it right this time.